tagion/tagion/bdd/tagion/testbench/Logger_subscription_service.md

 Then the logger will receive information from task B.

-But the logger will not receive information from task A
+But the logger will not receive information from task A.